 Another type of PK activity is thought by those who experience it to be associated with death, danger or other emotional crisis.
 In such incidents persons reports falling pictures, clocks which stop, or stopped clocks which start, and shattering of glasses.
 The persons feels these incidents have indicated a death, or some highly emotional crisis.

-PK research is currently being done in the areas of meditation and other altered states of consciousness.
-Experiments also are being conducted to determine the existence of retroactive PK, or «retro-PK” where subjects try to influence an event such as a sequence of numbers as produced by a random event generator.
+Psychokinesis research is currently being done in the areas of meditation and other altered states of consciousness.
+Experiments also are being conducted to determine the existence of retroactive PK, or «retro-PK».
+There, subjects try to influence an event such as a sequence of numbers as produced by a random event generator.

-Results on the whole have been insignificant.
-But, the greater potential, many believe, that PK testing will open up wider capacities for mental ability.
+Results on the whole have been insignificant to explain psychokinesis.
+But, the greater potential, many believe, that psychokinesis testing will open up wider capacities for mental ability.
 A.G.H.